 Of course, the equipment you use is important too, but if you’re on a budget, spend more on getting the room right than on top-end gear.

-We’ve put together two packages of gear that will get you up and running:
+We’ve put together a package of gear that will get you up and running:

 If you’re interested in purchasing gear, you can contact Paul Lea at Sweetwater.
 He's offered ACX users a discount if you mention Audible.